Quantum refrigerator embedded in spin-star environments: Scalings of temperature and refrigeration time: Introduction

 The introduction of \emph{quantum absorption refrigerators} (QAR) by Linden \emph{et al.}~\cite{PhysRevLett.105.130401} provided a significant impetus in the realm of miniaturization of quantum technologies.
 It was demonstrated in~\cite{PhysRevLett.105.130401, Skrzypczyk_2011} that quantum thermal devices of size as small as a mere three qubits can function as a cooling apparatus, with its mechanism being governed by the laws of quantum mechanics.
 Such devices can operate not only without any external source of energy, but are also more efficient than their classical counterparts.
 Such a minimal model of QAR~\cite{PhysRevLett.105.130401, Skrzypczyk_2011, PhysRevE.85.051117, PhysRevE.87.042131, PhysRevE.89.032115, PhysRevE.92.062101} consists of three open qubits interacting with each other via energy-preserving transitions that facilitate the autonomous refrigeration process.
 It functions without any external energy input and relies solely on heat exchanges between different thermal reservoirs.

 The performance of quantum thermal devices is inevitably influenced by the environments with which they are connected.
-The environments can be broadly classified as Markovian or non-Markovian based on the validity of Born-Markov and secular approximations~\cite{BreuerOQS, AlickiOQS, RivasHuelgaOQS, lidar2020}.
+The environments can be broadly classified as Markovian or non-Markovian based on the validity of Born, Markov and secular approximations~\cite{BreuerOQS, AlickiOQS, RivasHuelgaOQS, lidar2020}.
 The works on QAR have hitherto been mostly focused on open qubits attached to Markovian environments~\cite{PhysRevE.90.052142, PhysRevE.92.012136, PhysRevE.96.052126, PhysRevE.96.012122, Du_2018, Das_2019, Naseem_2020, PhysRevE.101.012109,PhysRevA.104.042208, okane2022, PhysRevA.105.022214, ray2023kerr, PhysRevE.107.034128}.
 However, the assumptions of Markovianity impose restrictions on the system dynamics, which arise in specialized situations when the system does not possess any memory of its past events.
 In most of the realistic cases, the most general quantum evolution of a system connected to an environment is non-Markovian in nature.
 One of the prime examples of non-Markovian environments are spin environments, which act as a backbone of solid-state quantum technology platforms.
 Furthermore, not all non-Markovian environments admit a Markovian limit, spin-star environments being a notable example~\cite{PhysRevB.70.045323}.
-Since Markovian environments are prototypes of idealized situations and are elusive in practical scenarios, it is important to investigate how non-Markovianity impacts the performance of quantum thermal devices such as quantum refrigerators.
-Notably, non-Markovian environments have been shown to have an advantage over Markovian environments in various quantum information and quantum thermodynamics tasks~\cite{nm1,nm2,nm3,PhysRevE.106.014114, ELALLATI2024129316,nm4}, and in particular in quantum refrigeration~\cite{Bhattacharyya:2023pak}.
+Since Markovian environments are prototypes of idealized situations and are elusive in practical scenarios, it is important to investigate how non-Markovianity impacts the performance of quantum thermal devices such as quantum refrigerators. {However, non-Markovian generalization of QAR is an arena that is less explored~\cite{Wiedmann2021,PhysRevA.110.022220,Bhattacharyya:2023pak}.} Notably, non-Markovian environments have been shown to have an advantage over Markovian environments in various quantum information and quantum thermodynamics tasks~\cite{nm1,nm2,nm3,PhysRevE.106.014114, ELALLATI2024129316,nm4}, and in particular in quantum refrigeration~\cite{Bhattacharyya:2023pak}.
 It is potentially possible to engineer specific non-Markovian environments which provide an advantage in certain quantum thermodynamic tasks.